-- Arrival: Students are to arrive, as per their sending schools' schedules and access the school via the 2nd floor main entrance (nearest the Business Office). - Dismissal: Students are dismissed, as per their sending schools' schedules and exit the school at points approved by the administration.
+- Arrival: Students are to arrive, as per their sending schools' schedules and access the school via the first floor main entrance by the Veterinary Assistant classroom /lab. - Dismissal: Students are dismissed five minutes prior to their sending schools' schedules and exit the school at points approved by the administration.
+Drivers will need their license to sign out.
+Passengers will need their drivers license, Pa ID, or a form of identification.